Cycling74/ml-ddsp/ReadMe.md

 *only tested on Mac x86_64 (Intel) and M1 using Rosetta*

 5. Download [LibTorch C++](https://pytorch.org/get-started/locally/) (tested with the following version of LibTorch: Stable 1.12.0 > Mac > LibTorch > C++ > Default), and unzip to a known directory on your system.
-6. Change directories (cd) into *libtorch/lib* and run `xattr -d -r com.apple.quarantine .` to avoid the *"\*.dylib cannot be opened because the developer cannot be verified"* error.
+In case you encounter the *"\*.dylib cannot be opened because the developer cannot be verified"* error, run `xattr -d -r com.apple.quarantine .` in the *libtorch/lib* folder.
-7. Run `cmake -G Xcode -DCMAKE_PREFIX_PATH=path/to/libtorch ..` with the absolute path to the *libtorch* folder.
+6. In the *build* folder, run `cmake -G Xcode -DCMAKE_PREFIX_PATH=path/to/libtorch ..` with the absolute path to the *libtorch* folder you downloaded and unzipped in the previous step.
-8. Next run `cmake --build .` or open the Xcode project from this "build" folder and use the GUI.
+7. Next run `cmake --build .` or open the Xcode project from this *build* folder and use the GUI.

 Note: you can add the `-j4` option where "4" is the number of cores to use.
 This can help to speed up your builds, though sometimes the error output is interleaved in such a way as to make troubleshooting more difficult.